-OpenVPN can easily be built from source for Linux and BSD variants.
-Building OpenVPN for Windows is more complex, therefore a pre-built installer is available for Windows on the OpenVPN download site.
-Instructions for building OpenVPN for Windows are available in the OpenVPN Wiki.
+OpenVPN can easily be built from source for Linux, Windows, and BSD variants.
+Additionally a pre-built installer is available for Windows on the OpenVPN community downloads page.
+Instructions for building OpenVPN for Windows are available in the OpenVPN community wiki.

 OpenVPN can be built:

 - with both the OpenSSL Crypto and SSL libraries, offering certificate-based authentication, public key encryption, and TLS-based dynamic key exchange,